ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mcsd.md

 It offers an alternative to the HPD ITI-58 transaction, which is SOAP-based.

 The _Request Care Services Updates_ [ITI-91] transaction is not used in this national extension.

+A primary system wants to provide updated information about its healthcare organizations or professionals to a directory.
+It can perform a [CH:mCSD-1](ch-mcsd-1.html) request to update a resource.
+It offers an alternative to the HPD ITI-59 transaction, which is SOAP-based.

 ### Actors and Transactions, Content Specifications